Process Overload

 White honey

-Description: Honey process that has been mechanically washed and leaves the minimally mucilage left over a white color
+Description: Honey process that has been mechanically washed and leaves minimal mucilage left over a white color

 Where it’s found: Most often Colombia, notably from Finca El Placer.